Skip to main content

 Vanua Levu and Viti Levu

-The cool season is relatively dry, especially on the small and flat islands, but also on the north-western slopes of the main islands (Viti Levu and Vanua Levu), while on the slopes exposed to the south-east, the trade winds can cause showers and thunderstorms even in this season.
+The cool season from June to October is relatively dry, especially on the small and flat islands, but also on the north-western slopes of the main islands (Viti Levu and Vanua Levu), while on the slopes exposed to the south-east, the trade winds can cause showers and thunderstorms even in this season.

-In the following image, we can see, in a schematic way, the south-east trade winds blowing in the cool season, which are cool and humid on the exposed sides and warmer and drier on the downwind sides.
-The main islands are located between 16 and 18 degrees south latitude.
+In the following image, we can see, in a schematic way, the south-east trade winds blowing in the cool season, which are cool and humid on the exposed sides, and warmer and drier on the downwind sides.

 Southeastern trade winds on the Fiji Islands